- Based on four plant extracts enriched with active principles (rosemary, olive, verbena and sophora Japonica).

 Consume more antioxidants.
 Exogenous antioxidants unquestionably help fight oxidative stress caused by pollution.
 Antioxidants are found in fruits and vegetables, especially brightly-colored ones (blueberries, raspberries, broccoli, red cabbage, yellow peppers, red beans, etc), as well as in antioxidant formulations such as AntiOxidant Synergy and OptiBerry.

 Drink enough fluid.
 You should drink at least two litres of water and other fluids every day in order to maintain the health of your skin.
 Ensuring a good level of humidity in your home (50% in the summer, 30% in the winter) is also a good idea.

-Moisturise your skin and consider having a massage.
-As well as making wrinkles less obvious, moisturisers maintain and support the skin.
+Moisturize your skin and consider having a massage.
+As well as making wrinkles less obvious, moisturizers maintain and support the skin.
 Massage can help restore natural hydration and release toxins from the skin.

 Exercise.
-Physical activity is recognised for promoting microcirculation which is key to maintaining healthy skin.
+Physical activity is recognized for promoting microcirculation which is key to maintaining healthy skin.

 Boost your immune system.
 A healthy immune system helps make the skin less vulnerable to the dangers of pollution.
 Make sure you have an adequate intake of vitamins C, D, E, B6, zinc, selenium, iron and copper.
 A lack of one of these micronutrients is enough to significantly reduce the skin’s immune defenses.